Market

 that he / she meets the criteria of independence laid down in Section 149(6) of the Companies Act, 2013 and Regulation 16(1)(b) and

-The Independent Directors of your Company have confirmed that they are independent of management and are not aware of any
+Independent Directors of your Company have confirmed that they are independent of management and are not aware of any

-circumstance or situation, which could impair or impact their ability to discharge duties with an objective independent judgement and
+circumstance or situation, which could impair or impact their ability to discharge duties.
+They have also confirmed that they are not

-to any order of SEBI or any other authority.
-Necessary confirmations were also taken from the afore-mentioned Independent Directors
+debarred to hold the office of Independent Director pursuant to any order of SEBI or any other authority.
+Necessary confirmations were

-in compliance with Rule 6 Sub Rule 3 of the Companies (Appointment and Qualification of Directors) Amendment Rules, 2014 as
+also taken from the afore-mentioned Independent Directors in compliance with Rule 6 Sub Rule 3 of the Companies (Appointment and

 ANNUAL EVALUATION OF BOARD'S PERFORMANCE